polygon-io/client-python/docs/source/Getting-Started.rst

 .. automethod:: polygon.RESTClient.__init__

-You can pass your API key via the environment variable :code:`POLYGON_API_KEY` or as the first parameter to the :code:`RESTClient` constructor.
+You can pass your API key via the environment variable :code:`POLYGON_API_KEY` or as the first parameter to the :code:`RESTClient` constructor:

 .. code-block:: python